opsaaaaa/wordfreqgo/README.md

 - [x] fix combonations. half harmonic isn't correct. the duke, is shown as more common than duke, cause the is high.
 - [x] do correct math.
 - [x] preserve order of query
+- [x] add wordtree code to repo
+- [x] Test to make sure wordtree encodes and decodes values correctly
+- [] convert files to wordtree format.
+- [] benchmark wordtree lookup
+- [] check if wordtree file is smaller than tsv
+- []

 ## indexes
 This is a very fun tangient but this is infact a tangent.